uc-cdis/guppy/README.md

 npm start
 ```

+> ##### Tier Access Sensitive Record Exclusion
+> It is possible to configure Guppy to hide some records from being returned in `_aggregation` queries when Tiered Access is enabled (tierAccessLevel: "regular").
+> The purpose of this is to "hide" information about certain sensitive resources, essentially making this an escape hatch from Tiered Access.
+> Crucially, Sensitive Record Exclusion only applies to records which the user does not have access to.
+If the user has access to a record, it will
+> be counted in the aggregation query whether or not it is sensitive.
+>
+> To enable Sensitive Record Exclusion, set  `guppy.tier_access_sensitive_record_exclusion_field: "fieldname"` in the commons' `manifest.json`. "fieldName" should match a boolean field in the Elasticsearch index that indicates whether or not a record is sensitive.
+>
+> (E.g., `"tier_access_sensitive_record_exclusion_field": "sensitive"` in the Guppy config tells Guppy to look for a field in the ES index called `sensitive`, and to exclude records in the ES index which have `sensitive: "true"`)

 #### Download endpoint
 Guppy has another special endpoint `/download` for just fetching raw data from elasticsearch. please see [here](https://github.com/uc-cdis/guppy/blob/master/doc/download.md) for more details.